Simon-Hou/CS201_Team35/README.md

 - Co-designed the bank (with rgroom)
 - Coded the Bank (non-animation)
 - Wrote the unit tests for the bank
-- Co-designed the bus system (with pseags)
+- Co-designed the bus system (with pqseags)
 - Coded the transportation system
 - Coded the bus system (non-animation)
 - Unit tested the bus system